 What is FIFO?
 FIFO stands for “first in first out.”
 It is a rule that has applied to Forex trading since 2009.
 For crypto, it would mean that, of a given coin, you would have to sell your oldest holdings first and newest holdings last.
 So if you bought 100 BTC in 2009 and 10 in 2017, you would have to realize your gains from 2017 every time you traded in 2017 (thus eating into your long-term capital gains rather than you choosing to trade your 2017 coins “first”).
 This would mean big tax bills for long-term holders who traded this year.
 Luckily, there is no logical reason for the rules to apply.
 Learn more about FIFO and Forex.

 Why The FIFO Rule Shouldn’t Apply to Crypto

 With the above said, a FIFO rule was going to be added across the board for all investments in a 2017 U.S. tax reform bill, and thus it would have applied to crypto (as crypto is an investment property).
 However, the rule was excluded from the final bill.

 Given that this rule was almost added, and that Forex (which is a bit like crypto) has FIFO rules, it is reasonable to be confused over whether or not FIFO rules apply to crypto.

 The answer is, “FIFO rules should not apply to crypto as it stands now.”

-That doesn’t mean they can’t or don’t, that only means, from what I can tell, there is no reason to assume they do (it doesn’t imply this in the regulations from what I can tell and there is no document suggesting that they would apply; the only unknown was the tax bill, and the FIFO provision was removed).
+That doesn’t mean they can’t or don’t.
+It means, as far as I can tell that there is no reason to assume they do.
+It doesn’t imply this in the regulations, and there are no documents suggesting that they would apply; the only unknown was the tax bill, and the FIFO provision was removed from it.

-In other words, you shouldn’t be forced to sell the coins you have held longer before you sell the coins you have held for a shorter period of time.
+In other words, you shouldn’t be forced to sell the coins you have held longer before you sell the coins you have held for a shorter time.